carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 #### Different file type labels

-We're using `api` and `impl` for file types.
+We're using `api` and `impl` for file types, and have `test` as an open question.

 We've considered using `interface` instead of `api`, but that introduces a terminology collision with interfaces in the type system.

 We've considered dropping `api` from naming, but that creates a definition from absence of a keyword.
+It also would be more unusual if both `impl` and `test` must be specified, that `api` would be special-cased as not specified.
 We prefer the more explicit name.

 We could spell out `impl` as `implementation`, but are choosing the abbreviation for ease of typing.
 We also don't think it's an unclear abbreviation.